Close

 The class action complaint, representing Vera and others similarly situated, claims that the company advertised its energy drinks as containing a specific amount of caffeine (200 milligrams per can), which was found to be inaccurate.
 Testing commissioned by the plaintiff’s attorneys allegedly revealed that the drinks contain between 215-225 milligrams of caffeine, contrary to what is stated on the product labels and advertisements.

-The complaint argues that this misrepresentation led to consumer deception and could pose health risks, especially since the products are popular among children and teenagers, who may be more susceptible to adverse effects from high caffeine intake.
+The complaint argues that the Prime Hydration drink misrepresentation has led to consumer deception and could pose health risks, especially since the products are popular among children and teenagers, who may be more susceptible to adverse effects from high caffeine intake.

 As a result, several jurisdictions and schools have reportedly banned or restricted the sale of these products due to safety concerns.
 The lawsuit seeks compensatory and statutory damages, as well as injunctive relief to stop the alleged misleading practices.